-- (e) Peer review reports; - (f) Technical specifications and amendments; - (g) Design options, concepts, documents, calculations and drawings; - (h) Records of the facility actually constructed ('as-built' records); - (i) Approved design changes; - (j) Procurement records for structures, systems and components; - (k) Operating procedures; - (l) Records of the implementation, review, updating and maintenance of emergency preparedness and response arrangements, including records of training, exercises, response to actual emergencies, lessons identified, and corrective actions implemented; - (m) Waste emplacement plans; - (n) Records generated during facility operation, including records of emplaced waste packages; - (o) Records of assessments, inspections and verifications of processes and activities; - (p) Records of any non-conformances and corrective actions; - (q) Records of the training, experience and qualification of personnel; - (r) Monitoring data; - (s) Records of any incidents, including accidents, that have occurred; - (t) Records of interactions between the operating organization and the regulatory body (e.g. meetings, inspections). - 5.67 The licensee should define where and how (e.g. the media to be used) the records are to be stored and this should be documented in the management system.
-Decisions on record keeping should take account of regulatory requirements and authorization conditions. - 5.68 Arrangements should be made to ensure that records are maintained for the appropriate period of time.
+- (a) Authorizations (e.g. licences, permits, amendments); - (b) Commissioning records; - (c) The safety case and safety assessments; - (d) AnThe environmental impact assessment; - (e) Peer review reports; - (f) Technical specifications and amendments; - (g) Design options, concepts, documents, calculations and drawings; - (h) Records of the facility actually constructed ('as-built' records); - (i) Approved design changes; - (j) Procurement records for structures, systems and components; - (k) Operating procedures; - Records of the implementation, review, updating and maintenance of emergency preparedness and response arrangements, including records of training, exercises, response to actual emergencies, lessons identified, and corrective actions implemented; - (m) Waste emplacement plans; - (n) Records generated during facility operation, including records of emplaced waste packages; - (o) Records of assessments, inspections and verifications of processes and activities; - (p) Records of any non-conformances and corrective actions; - (q) Records of the training, experience and qualification of personnel; - (r) Monitoring data; - (s) Records of any incidents, including accidents, that have occurred; - (t) Records of interactions between the operating organization and the regulatory body (e.g. meetings, inspections).

+5.67 The licensee should define where and how (e.g. the media to be used) the records are to be stored and this should be documented in the management system.
+Decisions on record keeping should take account of regulatory requirements and authorization conditions.

+5.68 Arrangements should be made to ensure that records are maintained for the appropriate period of time.
 Retention periods may differ depending on the nature of the waste management facilities and activities, and on the levels of activity and half-lives of the radionuclides involved.
-The arrangements for maintaining and retaining records should comply with regulatory requirements. - 5.69 Information that needs to be retained for an extended period should be subject to regular, periodic and systematic review to examine the implications of any changes that have occurred in the governmental, legal and regulatory framework and in regulatory requirements, and of new organizational, technological and scientific developments.
+The arrangements for maintaining and retaining records should comply with regulatory requirements.

+5.69 Information that needs to be retained for an extended period should be subject to regular, periodic and systematic review to examine the implications of any changes that have occurred in the governmental, legal and regulatory framework and in regulatory requirements, and any implications of new organizational, technological and scientific developments.